Where to Stand in the Batters Box

 The close to plate positioning described, while improving the overall rate of hard-hit balls, can increase the difficulty of making solid contact on the inside pitch.

-Resolve this difficulty through focused practice.
+Resolve this difficulty through focused inside location practice using a tee, front tosses, and machine work.
 The goal is excellent overall plate coverage.

 Drill 2 – “Inside and Outside Soft Toss”